healthykitchen101/healthykitchen101.com/kettles/reviews/mueller-austria/mueller-ultra-kettle-m99s.md

 *   Base (20%) - **9.0**/undefined

-The Mueller Ultra Electric Kettle has a high build quality and all the desirable features including a mesh filter, an LED ring, water-level markings, and so on.
-The noteworthy thing about its design is that, despite its uncommon shape, it’s quite standard, which makes its high performance quite peculiar to us.
+The Mueller Ultra Electric Kettle is built to quality with all the desirable features including a mesh filter, an LED ring, water-level markings, and various safety features.
+The shape of the Mueller, especially its handle, is uncommon and somewhat cumbersome for larger hands, while the rest of the design is quite standard.
+We found this a bit of a peculiar match to its otherwise great performance.

 ### In the Box